yair2121/Final_Project/README.md

 Additionally we use a dictionary, incomplete_sessions, that tracks sessions that have started but have not sent the initial game state to all particpants, since the session begins as soon as enough participants are added.

 Upon client connection we initialize listeners for the following events:
-(todo links) Client logs in (chooses username,) client requests to connect to a game, client leaves a game, client attempts to login using api ([API documentation here](#api-documentation)) and client disconnects.
+Client logs in (chooses username,) client requests to connect to a game, client leaves a game, client attempts to login using api ([API documentation here](#api-documentation)) and client disconnects.

 Upon client login the clients chosen username is saved.
 Upon client request to join game we forward the request to SessionsController and recieve the ID of the session the client has joined.